Teaching English in Japan

 There are four main types of teaching opportunities in Japan:

 The Japan Exchange and Teaching (JET) Programme is operated by local authorities in cooperation with Japanese government agencies.
 Established in 1987, JET’s main purpose is to promote international exchange.
 It has an excellent reputation in Japan and abroad.
-JET participants are placed in any of Japan’s 47 prefectures and designated cities, where they work as either assistant language teachers or “coordinators for international relations.”
+JET participants are placed in any of Japan’s 47 prefectures and designated cities, where they work as either Assistant Language Teachers (ALTs) or Coordinators for International Relations.
 Contracts are renewed on a yearly basis for a maximum of five years.

 JET hires more than 2,000 native English speakers every year to teach in Japanese schools.
-The maximum age of participants is 40.
-Participants typically get 20 days off per year in addition to national holidays.
+Participants get at least 10 days off per year in addition to national holidays.
 Visas, flights, living accommodations and health insurance are arranged by Japanese government agencies.
 For more information, visit the JET Programme Canada website.

 The JET Alumni Association assists in the pre-departure training of new participants and works with the Embassy of Canada in Japan in selecting candidates for the program.
-Visit the JETAA Canada website for more information.
+Visit the JETAA Canada Facebook page for more information.

 English conversation schools, known as eikaiwa, are found all over Japan.
 The major ones have many branches, while others may be small-scale, short-lived operations.
 Most recruit native English speakers from outside Japan to teach conversation classes to children and adults.
 The minimum educational requirement is usually a university degree.
 An English as a Foreign Language (EFL) or teaching certificate is an asset but is not essential.